What To Expect During Hyperbaric Oxygen Therapy (HBOT) Treatment

 Once you are at the prescribed pressure in the chamber, your ear pressure sensation will go away.
 You should feel absolutely normal at this time.
 You may watch television, listen to music, sleep, or just rest during the remainder of the treatment.
 You can expect treatments to usually last about two (2) hours.

-At the end of your treatment, the pressure will gradually decrease as the chamber ascends over a period of 10-15 minutes.
+At the end of your treatment, the pressure will gradually decrease over a period of 10-15 minutes.
 During this decompression, you will experience a popping sensation in your ears as a result of the decreasing pressure.
 This popping is a normal adjustment of pressure inside your ears.

 Generally, you experience no after-effects from HBO therapy; however, some patients report a crackling sensation in their ears between treatments.
 This may be relieved in the same manner as clearing your ears during compression.
 If the crackling should continue, please report this to the staff.
 Additionally, some patients report feeling light headed for a few moments following treatment, but the episode is brief, and the patients are soon able to continue with their normal daily activity.
 As with all medical procedures and treatments, there are some side effects that could result from exposure to hyperbaric oxygen.
 These are rare, but they will be discussed with you in detail before you sign your “Consent for Treatment” form.